Nebraska governor signs 12-week abortion ban, limits on gender-affirming care for minors - The Boston Globe

-LINCOLN, Neb.
-(AP) — Republican Nebraska Gov. Jim Pillen signed a bill Monday that bans abortion at 12 weeks of pregnancy and restricts gender-affirming medical care for people younger than 19.
+LINCOLN, Neb. — Jim Pillen, Republican governor of Nebraska, signed a bill Monday that bans abortion at 12 weeks of pregnancy and restricts gender-affirming medical care for people younger than 19.

 The abortion ban takes effect immediately, while the ban on gender-affirming care takes effect on Oct.
-1. The hybrid measure ties together restrictions that Republicans have pursued across the U.S.
+1. The hybrid measure ties together restrictions that Republicans have pursued across the country.

 Pillen called the law “the most significant win for social conservative agenda in over a generation of Nebraska” before he signed the law while holding the 5-day-old daughter of some friends as his two oldest granddaughters stood next to him.